-I am a second year (2017-) Computer Science graduate student at The University of Texas at Austin, supervised by Prof. Philipp Krähenbühl.
+I am a third year (2017-) Computer Science Ph.D. student at The University of Texas at Austin, supervised by Prof. Philipp Krähenbühl.
 I obtained my bachelor degree from School of Computer Science at Fudan University, advised by Prof. Wei Zhang and Prof. Xiangyang Xue.
-I have spent 6 months as a research intern at Microsoft Research Asia, working with Dr. Yichen Wei.Here is my CV.
+I am luckily having interned with Dr. Yichen Wei at Microsoft Research Asia, Tyler Zhu and Dr. Kevin MurPhy at Google Research, and Dr. Vladlen Koltun at Intel Lab.Here is my CV.

 The profile photo is taken by my lovely girlfriend Jiarui Gao.

 My research focuses on computer vision and computer graphics.
 Specifically, I have been working on various projects on object keypoints estimation.
-Here is a seminar slide (March 2018) showing the connections/ motivations of my works.
+Here is a slide summarizing my recent works on generalized keypoint estimation.
+Here is an earlier (March 2018) seminar slide showing the connections/ motivations of my works on semantic keypoint estimation.

 Xingyi Zhou, Dequan Wang, Philipp Krähenbühl